Mimi Wong: Wong’s two appeals

 Both Sim and Wong then filed for a special leave to appeal to the Judicial Committee of the Privy Council in London.
 Their requests were denied by the Privy Council.
-Marshall then applied for an appeal to the President of Singapore for clemency, imploring the President to commute Wong's death sentence to life imprisonment, on behalf of humanitarian grounds (Wong's life of poverty and pitiful childhood) and a chance to rehabilitate Wong, whom he claimed had wanted to repent for what she did and became committed to religion in prison.
+Marshall then applied for an appeal to the President of Singapore for clemency, imploring the President to commute Wong's death sentence to life imprisonment, on behalf of humanitarian grounds (Wong's life of poverty and pitiful childhood) and a chance to rehabilitate Wong, who he claimed had wanted to repent for what she did and became committed to religion in prison.

-However, on the advice of the Cabinet, President Benjamin Sheares declined to grant Wong clemency and dismissed her petition on 23 July 1973, hereby finalizing Wong's death sentence.
-Wong's case was subsequently assigned to the then Chief Justice of Singapore Wee Chong Jin, who would fix a date for Wong to be executed, to which the sentence would be carried out within the next three weeks after a clemency plea is rejected.
+However, on the advice of the Cabinet, then-President Benjamin Sheares declined to grant Wong clemency and dismissed her petition on 23 July 1973, hereby finalizing Wong's death sentence.
+Wong's case was subsequently assigned to the then-Chief Justice of Singapore Wee Chong Jin, who would fix a date for Wong to be executed, to which the sentence would be carried out within the next three weeks after a clemency plea is rejected.
 Similarly, the clemency appeal of Wong's accomplice Sim Woh Kum was also rejected.

 Eventually, Wong's execution was scheduled to take place on 27 July 1973.
 Sim's execution was also ordered to be carried out on the same day as well.

 Life on death row

 While she was appealing against her sentence and awaiting her execution, Wong continued to spend the remaining years of her life in solitary confinement at death row.
 According to Jeleha Haji Said, the wife of a Changi Prison officer, Wong was described to be a difficult inmate who often behaved in bizarre ways, notably stripping herself naked at times in the prison.
 Often, the advice from the prison guards to put on her clothes fell on deaf ears, and Wong would also take an opportunity to throw urine at the prison wardens every time it happened.

 Jeleha added that, when such things happened, her husband Darshan Singh, who was also the prison complex's chief executioner, would step in to try to calm her down.
 Often, it was shown that Singh was the only person capable of calming Wong down and dissuading her from her unruly behaviour.
 According to Singh's wife, her husband would say, "Mimi (Wong), wear the blanket and cover yourself.
 Don't do this or you won't be beautiful any more", and she would listen to him.

 Apart from these experiences, Wong and Singh formed an unlikely friendship with each other during Wong's stay on death row.
 During this time, Singh's other colleagues from the prison often joked that Wong was his girlfriend, and Singh apparently did not mind them.
 Singh's wife Jeleha also added that her husband was a very charming man, especially with women.
-Additionally, Wong converted herself to Christianity while in prison.
+Additionally, Wong converted to Christianity while in prison.
 She embraced her Protestant faith and spent her time reading the Bible in her cell.